 This bright side dish is so easy and incredibly flavorful.
-The beans are quickly cooked so they’re still crisp and fresh tasting but have a nice coating of coconut oil, a light sweetness from the caramelized shallots and a pop of flavor from the fresh parsley.
+The beans are quickly cooked so they’re still crisp and fresh tasting but have a nice coating of olive oil, light sweetness from the caramelized shallots and a pop of flavor from the fresh parsley.

 I honestly liked these beans so much I ate the whole pound in two days without sharing.
 I think Isaac may have gotten one bean, but that’s it.
 Oops.
 Guess I’ll just need to make another batch!

 - fresh green beans – I recommend trimming the tops of the bean where they connect to the plant just for a clean cut.
 You can trim both ends off if you’d like!